osxmidi/ScorchCrafter/README.md

 run make

-Binaries appear in  /ScorchcrafterGUI/bin folder
+Binaries appear in the /ScorchcrafterGUI/bin folder